FOLLOW US

 Make sure you have adequate medical travel insurance and or accessible funds to cover the cost of medical treatment and repatriation.

-FCDO has a list of doctors in St Kitts and Nevis.
+FCDO has a list of medical providers in St Kitts and Nevis.

 There is also guidance on healthcare if you’re living in St Kitts and Nevis.